 Does Wirex have a debit card and how does it work?

 Yes.
-Wirex Card is a debit card that can be issued as a virtual card and a physical card.
-It spends from balances in your Wirex account, and if you choose a crypto or stablecoin wallet, it converts to fiat at the point of sale.
-For the mechanics and holds, see What Wirex card is and How it Works.
+Wirex Card is a debit card issued as a virtual or physical card.
+It spends from balances held in your Wirex account, converting crypto or stablecoin balances to fiat at the point of sale when you pay with them.
+Payments can involve pre-authorization holds, and refunds return to the original wallet.
+For full mechanics, see What Wirex Card Is and How It Works.

 How do I increase my Wirex debit card limit?

-What are the Wirex debit card fees and conversion spread?
-Is there a foreign transaction fee?
+What fees does the Wirex card charge, and is there a foreign transaction fee?

 How do I add my Wirex card to Apple Pay or Google Pay?

-If your country and device support it, you can add Wirex Card from inside the Wirex app.
-Open the Cards section, select the relevant card, then follow the Add to Apple Pay or Add to Google Pay prompts.
-Wallet availability can vary by region and card product, so confirm eligibility first.
-See Eligibility & Availability — Countries & States.
+Open the Cards section in the Wirex app, select your card, and follow the Add to Apple Pay or Add to Google Pay prompts.
+Wallet availability varies by country and card product, so confirm your region supports it before ordering.
+See Eligibility and Availability — Countries and States.

-Why was my Wirex card declined or my limit reached?
+Why was my Wirex card declined or limit reached?

-Declines are usually caused by insufficient funds in the specific linked spending account, reaching a transaction cap, a blocked merchant category, or a security step like 3D Secure failing.
-Cash withdrawals can also fail due to an ATM limit or an incorrect PIN.
-Check your balances, review your limits, and look for in app prompts.
-See Wirex Card Limits — Purchase & ATM and Security & App Experience.
+Declines are most commonly caused by insufficient funds in the linked spending account, hitting a transaction or daily cap, a blocked merchant category code, or a failed 3D Secure step.
+Cash withdrawals can also fail due to an ATM-side limit or an incorrect PIN.
+Check your balance, review your limits in the app, and look for any pending in-app notifications.